pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/lesson-notes/README.md

 - Why and when do to start file/folder names with a `.`?

-- Why is it important to include the version number when installing packages for a class or tutorial?
+- Why must the version be included when installing packages for a class or tutorial?

 ### Set Up App